coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

   - For example, you can define a policy that grants access to create a Database.
   - When this policy is attached to an IAM user called `John` for example, it means `John` will be able to create a Database.
   - Also, you can create a policy to grant a permission to a specific `Principal` in AWS.
-- A `Principal` is the user, account, service, or other entity that is allowed or denied access to a resource in AWS.
+- A `Principal` is the user, account, service, or federated user (other entity that is allowed or denied access to a resource in AWS).
     - To clarify the difference between IAM entities and principals.
 Entities are the managed resources within AWS IAM that represent identities (like users, groups, and roles), while IAM principals are actors that perform actions on AWS resources.
 - All IAM entities (such as users and roles) can act as IAM principals when they interact with AWS services, but not all IAM principals are entities.
 For example, a federated user (authenticated through an external identity provider) is a principal but not an entity.
     - You can create a policy that say only `John` can access an s3 Bucket, we will cover Amazon s3 later.